epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * Image cubes

 ## Summary
-This short tutorial shows how to search for overlapping files in spatially extended datasets.
+This short tutorial shows how to identify overlapping files at the surface of Mars from footprints (Mars-Express/HRSC and OMEGA services).

 ## Introduction